OtkurO/Hackday-Project/README.md

-# fall19-HackdayProject
+#HackdayProject
-Hackday Project in &lt;/salt>
+Hackday Project

-This is a project for our Hackday during the fall19 course.
+This is a project for our Hackday during the javascript course.
 The app is Crossword - a word puzzle game.